jsharron256/DataSciencePortfolio/README.md

 ## Contents
 ### 1. Basic Programming (Python)
 - **Automated Data Collection**: A script that automates the process of collecting, cleaning, and storing data from financial APIs such as Alpha Vantage.

+### 2. Statistics and Probability
+- **Future Financial Trends Analysis**: An analysis of historical financial data using inferential statistics to predict future trends.

 ## In Progress